Zara McDermott: 2021–present: documentaries and Strictly Come Dancing

 In February 2021, McDermott appeared in her own BBC documentary, Zara McDermott: Revenge Porn, which saw her recall the experience of having her nude photos leaked as a teenager.
-She later appeared in a follow up documentary, Zara McDermott: Uncovering Rape Culture, in November, which saw McDermott draw on her own experience of almost being raped.
-In March 2022, McDermott began presenting Love in the Flesh on BBC Three.
+She later appeared in a follow-up documentary, Zara McDermott: Uncovering Rape Culture, in November, which saw McDermott draw on her own experience of almost being raped.
+In March 2022, McDermott presented the dating series Love in the Flesh on BBC Three.
 The premise of the show featured couples who had only ever spoken online, meeting in person for the first time.
+In November 2022, she fronted a further documentary, Zara McDermott: Disordered Eating.